orlamadden/personafy/README.md

 ### Project purpose

 The goal of this project is to showcase user personas for developers, designers or marketeers who are in the process of creating and/or updating websites.
-The users who access to website will be able to view pre-built user personas in a particular industry or role, or create their own specific user personas for their own business needs.
+The users who access the website will be able to view pre-built user personas in a particular industry or role, or create their own specific user personas for their own business needs.

 ### User Stories